arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-3.md

 The good news is, this problem isn't per se a barrier but an
 invitation: in the next chapter we will intentionally increase the complexity of our parsers, so to see the problem arise.
-Then we will code-bend it into an improvement, finally getting to applicative functors and monads.
+Then we will code-bend it into an improvement, finally getting to Applicative Functors and Monads.
 Bear with me.

 Have a slice of Black Forest Cake, you deserve it and you need energy for [the next chapter](monadic-parser-combinators-4).